erik-adelbert/aoc/2021/en_notes.md

 Phew!
 It ends well: my program uses `multi-buffering` and follows closely the description of the problem.
 I've managed to keep memory allocations on the low side.
 The visualisation is [mesmerizing](https://www.reddit.com/r/adventofcode/comments/ro4c23/2021_day_25_visualization_of_the_sea_cucumbers/).

 Feedback is welcome and happy coding!
 * * *
+## Post Scriptum

+If you're reading this, I believe you find my programs worth studying.
+If you take a quick look to the commits I've made to this repository it's obvious that I've turned this `aoc` into an obsessive *exercice de style*.

+My style doesn't come from nowhere: first I had the chance of becoming a student of the late [Jean Méhat](https://www.chessprogramming.org/Jean_Méhat) at paris8 university, a true [10x](https://www.techopedia.com/definition/31673/10x-developer).
+He was the first to told me about [K&R](https://en.wikipedia.org/wiki/The_C_Programming_Language), [The Element Of Programming Style](https://en.wikipedia.org/wiki/The_Elements_of_Programming_Style), [The Practice Of Programming](https://en.wikipedia.org/wiki/The_Practice_of_Programming) (my favorite), and I started studying algorithms in [Algorithms in C](https://www.pearson.com/us/higher-education/program/Sedgewick-Algorithms-in-C-Parts-1-4-Fundamentals-Data-Structures-Sorting-Searching-3rd-Edition/PGM295950.html) before going for [The big book](https://en.wikipedia.org/wiki/Introduction_to_Algorithms) and the [Dragon book](https://en.wikipedia.org/wiki/Compilers:_Principles,_Techniques,_and_Tools).
+Eventually, I had to go back to this *absolute* source: [TAOCP](https://en.wikipedia.org/wiki/The_Art_of_Computer_Programming).

+While under-graduating in CS/AI there, I also met [Tristan Cazenave](https://www.lamsade.dauphine.fr/~cazenave/papers/rootparallelggp.pdf) who introduced me to game theory.
+JM and him won the [GGP](https://en.wikipedia.org/wiki/General_game_playing), they were inspirationnal!
+This [project](https://github.com/erik-adelbert/mcs) of mine is closely related to this time and it has not been properly explored yet.

+I'm currently reading the (only) Go manual: the [D&K](https://www.gopl.io).